 Sand Harbor

 "I'm not too sure what to make of this one.
 I'm glad there is a marker representing Sand Harbor, but its location bugs me to no end.
 Wouldn't this one be better placed at the main entrance to Sand Harbor?
 Or, what about the "Vista Point" just up the road?
 Most people who visit this grand spectacle enter via the main gate ... not the boat launch.
 It only makes sense to place a marker at ... a place where people will see it?
-Beggars can't be choosers I guess." -- Journal Entry, August 2007
+Beggars can't be choosers I guess." -- August 2007

 At the Sand Harbor Boat Launch, 4 miles south of Incline Village